Event box

 Presenter(s)

 Courtney Glore Crimmins is a Faculty Developer in the Office for Faculty Excellence and serves as OFE's Adjunct Liaison.
-She is also an Adjunct Faculty member in the Department of World Languages and Cultures, where she teaches German.
-Her approach to teaching is based in collaborative, project-based learning.
-In both the face-to-face and online courses she teaches, students work together in small learning groups, explore authentic digital resources, and use technology to learn the language.
-Courtney has a Ph.D. in Germanic Language and Literature from the University of Michigan.
+Courtney facilitates OFE's "Just for Adjuncts" programming, a series of professional development workshops and drop-in sessions, as well as the newly-developed Adjunct Orientation.
+She supports faculty of all ranks in teaching and learning, and development, including systems training.
+Courtney is also an Adjunct Faculty member in the Department of World Languages and Cultures, where she teaches German.
+She has a Ph.D. in Germanic Language and Literature from the University of Michigan.

 Dalilah Smith-Santos joined the OFE in January of 2023 after seven years working for the MTA in the Real Estate Department where she served in several capacities, most recently as the Facilities Management Administrator.
 Prior to working at the MTA, Dalilah worked for the Children’s Aid – Next Generation Center supporting this NYC organization in providing services to help children in poverty succeed and thrive.
 Ms. Smith-Santos received her B.S in Public Administration from John Jay College.